-We manufacture and sell PHC piles (i.e., pre-stressed high-strength concrete pile, a subset of tubular pile) and commercial concrete in the PRC.
+We manufacture and sell PHC piles (i.e., pre-stressed high-strength concrete pile, a subset of tubular pile), commercial concrete and ceramsite concrete block in the PRC.
 We have a production plant in Qidong City, Nantong, Jiangsu Province, the PRC.

-Our PHC piles are mainly sold to customers under our own trademark mum and both the PHC piles and commercial concrete are primarily used in buildings and infrastructure projects.
-During the year ended 31 December 2019, our products were mainly sold to property developers and construction companies in Jiangsu Province.
+Our PHC piles are mainly sold to customers under our own trademark TALLAM and both the PHC piles, commercial concrete and ceramsite concrete block are primarily used in buildings and infrastructure projects.
+During the year ended 31 December 2021, our products were mainly sold to property developers and construction companies in Jiangsu Province.